codernineteen/rendering-archive/project-2024/renderer-dev/devlog/Break point 1 - HLSL to Spir-v compilation support.md

 My last step was to implement build pipeline for converting HLSL to SPIR-V and to check if it works with simple triangle drawing.

-# Build commands in Cmakelists
+# Step 2 - Build commands in Cmakelists

 I wrote down below cmake commands in my Cmakelists.txt Although it would be much better to use reusable function about uncessary duplicated part, I didn't want to encounter any other errors that i don't know anymore.